Open Enrollment & Transfers

 - Students who have moved during the current school year.
 To update your address, please contact the registrar at your student's school with an updated Residence Verification Form.

-- Students who are already open enrolled at their desired school.
-Students automatically retain enrollment at the school within the grade span (grades 1-5, grades 6-8, and grades 9-12).
-Open enrollment kindergartners must reapply for open enrollment in 1st grade.
+- Students who are already approved for an in-district transfer.
+Students automatically retain enrollment at the school within the grade span (grades K-5, grades 6-8, and grades 9-12).

 Which schools are available?